 Ditransitive verbs in English

 Ditransitive verbs are very common in English.
-It is possible that you might not have heard this name.
-In this article, I’ll help you master what ditransitive verbs in English are, and how they are different from transitive verbs.
+It is possible that you might not have heard this name but I promise you that you have been using ditransitive verbs for a long time.
+In this article, we understand what a ditransitive verb in English is, how it is used in a sentence, and how it is different from a transitive verb.

 What are ditransitive verbs?

-Ditransitive verbs are action verbs that are followed by two objects: the direct object and the indirect object.
+Ditransitive verbs are action verbs that have two objects: the direct object and the indirect object.
 The indirect object comes right after the ditransitive verb and just before the direct object.
-A transitive verb just has a direct object, but a ditransitive verb has both the direct and the indirect object.

 The meaning of a ditransitive verb can be understood by breaking it into two parts: Di and Transitive.